-The STURDY law (15 U.S.C. § 2056f) seeks to reduce the unreasonable risk of injury and death to children associated with clothing storage units tipping over.
+The STURDY law (15 U.S.C. § 2056f) seeks to reduce the unreasonable risk of injury and death to children up to 72 months of age associated with clothing storage units tipping over.

 Yes.
 Manufacturers or importers of clothing storage units must issue a certificate of compliance (Children’s Product Certificate or CPC for children’s products, General Certificate of Compliance or GCC for general-use products).
 For more information on certificates, please visit our CPC page or GCC page.

 No, the requirements allow for testing of units that do not have an interlock.
 If the product does have an interlock, there are requirements for such devices.
 Units with interlocks that fail to meet the applicable requirements must undergo stability testing with the interlock disabled or bypassed.

 Clothing storage units must bear a warning label that contains specific pictogram(s) and prescribed text as noted in ASTM F2057.
 Content of the warning label varies based on intended use and specific features of the unit.
 16 CFR § 1261.2 identifies the latest Commission-accepted version of ASTM F2057 that is mandatory.

 Read-only copies of ASTM standards that are incorporated by reference can be viewed at ASTM’s electronic Reading Room.

 Yes.
 Such products are considered to be “consumer products” under the jurisdiction of CPSC and, therefore, are subject to applicable consumer product safety rules, such as 16 CFR part 1261, if they fall within the scope of the rule.

 The scope applies to products manufactured after the effective date, regardless of whether they are manufactured domestically or overseas.